 The Padres had a quieter offseason compared to some of their competitors, but that’s alright: The team they had last season took them all the way to the NLDS, where they lost to, you guessed it, the Los Angeles Dodgers.
 But that series was the closest the Dodgers came to elimination in the postseason, and the Padres have retained much of the core roster that made that happen.

 While they didn’t make many flashy moves heading into Spring Training, their existing talent and team chemistry make them a formidable opponent.
-The Padres are banking on internal improvements and consistency to challenge the Dodgers for NL West supremacy.
+We’ve seen that play out over two months of play, and the Padres seem poised to make another deep run in the postseason.

 The Second Tier

-The top five teams will almost certainly be running neck-and-neck for a spot in the World Series, but there are plenty of other teams with their eyes on the grand prize as we enter Spring Training.
+The top five teams will almost certainly be running neck-and-neck for a spot in the World Series, but there are plenty of other teams with their eyes on the grand prize.
 Let’s see who’s next in the mix of MLB Power Rankings.

 The Rest of the Pack